 Subscription apps often start with a free trial period, where you can see if the app or apps are useful before committing to a monthly amount, thereby reducing the risk.

 One way to get all of the apps you need without it costing a fortune is with Setapp.
-Pay a monthly subscription of $9.99 (or even less if you are a student) and get instant access to over 100 high-quality macOS apps that cover nearly all categories of your daily life.
+Pay a monthly subscription starting at $9.99 (or even less if you are a student) and get instant access to over 170 high-quality macOS apps that cover nearly all categories of your daily life.
 No need to worry about in-app purchases or individual, sometimes costly, one-off fees.
 Get everything you need, from project and time management apps to file recovery and budgeting tools in one place.

 Oh right, budgeting tools.
 That’s the trick.